maizzle/framework/README.md

 > **Note:** This repository contains the core code of the Maizzle framework.
 If you want to build HTML emails using Maizzle, visit the [starter repository](https://github.com/maizzle/maizzle).

-Maizzle is an email framework that helps you quickly build HTML emails with [Tailwind CSS](https://tailwindcss.com/).
+Maizzle is a framework that helps you quickly build HTML emails with [Tailwind CSS](https://tailwindcss.com/).

 ## Documentation